Load low-bandwidth site?

 • Shannon Fariel-Mureithi | ChildFund

-Alongside the Steering Group, there is an Americas Steering Committee, composed of five individuals and leads on the strategic direction of the GISF Americas team.
-The group is chaired by Scott Ruddick of MEDA and its current members are:
+Alongside the Steering Group, there is an Americas Steering Committee, composed of five individuals.
+It leads on the strategic direction of the GISF Americas team.
+The group is chaired by Scott Ruddick of CARE USA and its current members are:

 • Shannon Fariel-Mureithi | ChildFund